FluBBaOfWard/LodjurDS/README.md

 * Load Game: Select a game to load.
 * Load State: Load a previously saved state of the currently running game.
 * Save State: Save a state of the currently running game.
-* Load Flash: Load flash ram for the currently running game.
-* Save Flash: Save flash ram for the currently running game.
 * Save Settings: Save the current settings.
-* Eject Game: Remove the game, can be used to enter bios settings.
 * Reset Console: Reset the console.
 * Quit Emulator: (If supported.)